FaizaanKhan24/FaizaanKhan24/README.md

 - 🌱 I’m currently a student at Binghamton University, pursuing my Masters in Computer Science.
 - I’m looking to collaborate on interesting web development projects using React or Android level applications and projects.
 - 📫 How to reach me: faizaankhan24@gmail.com
-- I'm looking for any summer internship opportunities for Summer 2022.
+- I'm looking for full-time opportunities.

 <!---
 FaizaanKhan24/FaizaanKhan24 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.